Project-MONAI/MONAI/README.md

 _AI Toolkit for Healthcare Imaging_

-_Contact:monai.miccai2019@gmail.com_
+_Contact: monai.miccai2019@gmail.com_

-_This document identifies key concepts of project MONAI at a high level, the goal is to facilitate further technical discussions of requirements,roadmap, feasibility and trade-offs._
+This document identifies key concepts of project MONAI at a high level, the goal is to facilitate further technical discussions of requirements,roadmap, feasibility and trade-offs.

 # Vision